pantheon-systems/documentation/source/content/guides/build-tools/03-new-pr.md

 ---
 title: Build Tools
 subtitle: Start a Pull Request
-description: In step three of the Build Tools guide, learn how to use GitHub as part of your workflow.
+description: In step three of the Build Tools guide, learn how to use pull requests as part of your workflow.
 buildtools: true
 anchorid: new-pr
 generator: pagination